SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls.md

 export class CategoryFormsModule {}
 ```

-In this "CustomInputComponent", it is also required to extend "AbstractFormComponent" which all existing form controls in dynamicforms are referencing to:
+In this `CustomInputComponent`, it is also required to extend `AbstractFormComponent` which all existing form controls in dynamic forms are referencing to:

 custom-input.component.ts